cygnus-technology/reach-c-stack/docs/__source/Getting Started/Getting Started.md

 * [https://cygnustechnology.com/](https://cygnustechnology.com/)
 * [https://cygnustechnology.com/see-reach-in-action/](https://cygnustechnology.com/see-reach-in-action/)

+And [here is a slide deck](Cygnus_Reach_Overview.pdf) that gives an overview aimed more at the IoT device builder.

 This package provides code to exercise the Cygnus Reach system using the “Thunderboard”, which is a common IoT development board.
+It can similarly be run on an nRF52840 Dongle or a Microchip WBZ653 demo board for the PIC32WM_BZ6204.
 This allows a user to evaluate the mobile apps and the web interface that are involved.
 This document briefly describes how to run the prebuilt demo and then how to rebuild the demo to make a more detailed evaluation.

 The SDK’s necessary to develop customized mobile app and web pages for Reach access are available through your Cygnus sales representative.
 While the demo works with the Silicon Labs hardware, the system is deployed on other platforms.